Heroku Postgres Production Tier Technical Characterization

 Data Encryption

-All Standard-tier and higher plans are encrypted at rest with AES-256, block-level storage encryption.
-Keys are managed by Amazon, and individual volume keys are stable for the lifetime of the volume.
-You can find more detail about EBS encryption here.
+All plans are encrypted at rest with AES-256, block-level storage encryption.
+Amazon manages the keys, and individual volume keys are stable for the lifetime of the volume.
+You can find more details about EBS encryption here.
 Heroku doesn’t encrypt anything for you at the Postgres level, so if you wish to encrypt, you can use the PGCrypto extension for your own encryption.

 All backup files that are taken using Heroku PGBackups are stored in an encrypted S3 bucket in the US region.